 Every university has a different schedule for sending offers to students.
 Once the student has received the acceptance offer from the desired university, he or she will need to accept the offer from the OUAC website before the deadline.

 The Guidance Department at GLCT is multi-functional, helping students with their personal growth and intellectual development.
 The department provides course descriptions, admission requirements, calendars and videos from universities and colleges in Canada and the United States.
 Students are assisted in making knowledgeable choices with respect to completing applications to enter universities and colleges.

 Our guidance counsellors, teacher and admission officers are always available to help students with any difficulties they may experience.
 Students are advised as to those specific courses required for entrance to the university program of their choice.
 When students first arrive at our college, individual study plans are developed for students.

 During the course of a semester, the parents of each student will receive a mid-term report and a final report.
 The mid-term report will include a percentage mark based on the student’s work along with teacher comments.
 At the end of the semester, final examinations are held in each subject.
 The end of semester report will reflect the final course mark for the semester and will also indicate the total member of credits the student has earned in the semester and the total credits earned to date.

 Students are encouraged to participate in supervised school activities such as field trips, school clubs, recreational sports, university visitations and organized travel.

-To request an Ontario Student Transcript (OST), please contact the office directly: email@example.com
+To request an Ontario Student Transcript (OST), please get in touch with the office directly: email@example.com

-Please clearly state your name, when you were enrolled, when you graduated, and the student number if you still remember it.
+Please clearly state your name, when you were enrolled and graduated, and the student number if you still remember it.